 Small to mid-sized product teams that want visual bug reporting and NPS/CSAT collection in one tool, without separate platforms for each.

-The session replay is particularly useful for issue resolution: the replay shows exactly what the user was doing before the bug occurred, not just the error screenshot.
-That context cuts back-and-forth between users and developers significantly.
+The session replay is particularly useful for issue resolution.
+It shows exactly what the user was doing before the bug occurred, not just the error screenshot, which cuts back-and-forth between users and developers significantly.
+The REST API sets it apart from most tools at this price point.
+Where others limit you to their existing integration list, Userback lets teams build whatever connection they need for non-standard stacks.

 - Annotated screenshots, video recordings, and session replays